-Gabriela Zappiis a designer and architectural school graduate living and working in downtown Los Angeles.
-Her inspiration for this project comes from all that is surreal - that which questions what is a dream and what is reality.
-The artist, through her hyper-digital architectural background developed some sense of security and comfort in exploration of a series of imagined digital worlds - each one magical in it’s own right, defying the laws of physics and building principals. (see folder labeled “object project digital world making”)
+Gabriela Zappiis a designer and architecture school graduate living and working in downtown Los Angeles.
+Her inspiration comes from surrealism as a cultural movement which emerged in disenfranchised Europe after World War 1.
+Through her hyper-digital architectural background, Gabriela developed some sense of security and comfort in exploration of a series of imagined digital worlds, defying the laws of reality and that which we take as absolute fact in an attempt to provide an alternate reality or view of the future.

 The physical manifestation of time spent in these fantastical digital spaces is evident in the playfulness and whimsy of the Object Project.
 The idea that that which is imagined can in fact exist in the physical and that process of translation from imagination to screen to living room is an ongoing exploration.